nandan-varma/friday/.github/instructions/ui.instructions.md

 try to create components that are reusable and modular.
 Use props to pass data and methods to child components.
 Avoid using global state unless necessary.

+Always create skeleton component in the same file of components use suspense loaders for components that fetch data or take time to render.
+This improves user experience by providing visual feedback during loading states.

+use only tailwind defaults for colors like primary, secondary, accent, etc. Avoid using custom colors unless absolutely necessary.
+This ensures a consistent look and feel across the application. use tailwind classes for styling components.
+Avoid using inline styles or CSS modules unless absolutely necessary.
+This keeps the codebase clean and maintainable.

 try to use my UI primitive components for starting point which are present in /components/ui folder for common elements like buttons, inputs, calendars and modals. here is the list accordion.tsx